-- In the Switch off delay time input field, select the internal safe time delay for switching off the OSSD-B outputs if One protective function was selected in the FUNCTION MODE list.

-- ♦ In the CONTACTOR MONITORING list, activate the contactor monitoring of the safety sensor:
+♦ In the CONTACTOR MONITORING list, activate the contactor monitoring of the safety sensor:

 - EDM OSSD A

-- EDM OSSD B

 - E-Stop

-- OSSD linkage
+- · OSSD linkage

+The a EA2.

 The activated contactor monitoring (EDM) is assigned to indication signal outputs EA1 and/or EA2.
 These signal outputs are thus disabled for the configuration of the signal outputs.